OpenSourceAircrete/UNIVERSAL-AIRCRETE-MIXER/README.md

 A modular and lightweight cellular concrete mixer designed for scalability and ease of use.

 * **Key Features:**
-    * **Contraflow Mixing System:** Features inner and outer ribbon augers rotating in opposite directions (approx. 60 RPM) to ensure thorough and rapid homogenization of the material.
+    * **Dual Ribbon Auger Mixing System:** Features inner and outer ribbon augers rotating in opposite directions (approx. 60 RPM) to ensure thorough and rapid homogenization of the material.
     * **Clean Mixing Chamber:** The outer auger is equipped with rubber wipers on its flights to keep the mixer walls clean and prevent material buildup.
-    * **Scalable Volume:** The mixing capacity can be easily scaled by adjusting the length of the mixer.
+    * **Scalable Volume:** The mixing capacity can be easily scaled by adjusting the length of the mixer's final dimensions.
     * **Adaptable Power:** Can be adapted to various power transmission systems, with a hydraulic setup recommended for its versatility in powering auxiliary equipment.

 ### 2. "RecirC" Mixer